italia/eudi-wallet-it-docs/docs/en/trust.rst

 Entity Configuration Leaves and Intermediates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the previously defined claims, the Entity Configuration of the Leaf and the Intermediate Entities, contain also the parameters listed below:
+In addition to the previously defined claims, the Entity Configuration of the Leaf and of the Intermediate Entities, MUST contain the parameters listed below:

 .. list-table::